 As a child growing up in Northern Alberta, Jasper National Park was my family's closest mountain destination for ski weekends and summer vacations.
-These days, my family has to wait for a long weekend to make the trek north from Calgary, and finding affordable lodging becomes very important.
+These days, my family has to wait for a long weekend to make the trek north from Calgary, but we still love visiting Jasper in both summer and winter.

-This year we chose to visit Jasper for the Family Day Long weekend and we booked a private room at the HI Athabasca Falls Hostel for a cross-country ski getaway.
-We spent three days skiing, hiking, and ice skating around the Town of Jasper from our cozy wilderness base camp.
+This year we chose to visit Jasper for the Family Day Long weekend and we spent three days skiing, hiking, and ice skating around the Town of Jasper from our cozy wilderness base camp.

 Cross-country ski getaway in Jasper (Whirlpool Valley Trail) |